MicrosoftDocs/windows-itpro-docs/education/windows/change-home-to-edu.md

 Device users can disconnect device management from Settings to prevent further actions from being taken on their personal device.
 For instructions on disconnecting from device management, see [Remove your Windows device from management](/mem/intune/user-help/unenroll-your-device-from-intune-windows).

-## Why upgrade personal devices from Windows Home to Windows Education?
+## Why upgrade student-owned devices from Windows Home to Windows Education?

-Some school institutions want to streamline student onboarding for personal devices using Mobile Device Management (MDM).
-Typical device management activities include installing certificates, configuring WiFi profiles and installing applications.
-On Windows, device management activities are performed using Configuration Service Providers (CSPs).
-Some CSPs aren't available on Windows Home, which can limit the management capabilities.
+Some school institutions want to streamline student onboarding for student-owned devices using MDM.
+Typical MDM requirements include installing certificates, configuring WiFi profiles and installing applications.
+On Windows, MDM users Configuration Service Providers (CSPs) to configure settings.
+Some CSPs aren't available on Windows Home, which can limit the capabilities.
 Some of the CSPs not available in Windows Home that can affect typical student onboarding are:

 - [EnterpriseDesktopAppManagement](/windows/client-management/mdm/enterprisemodernappmanagement-csp) - which enables deployment of Windows installer or Win32 applications.
 - [DeliveryOptimization](/windows/client-management/mdm/policy-csp-deliveryoptimization) - which enables configuration of Delivery Optimization.